 Q: Interesting.
-Well it is - I guess when I was watching all this the thing that struck me was that the funny things that happened where this was supposed to be artificial intelligence but it was more partnership between human designers of chess programs and the programs.
-Again, sometimes generating surprises or spending all this analysis of N game to find the cases.
+Well it is - I guess when I was watching all this the thing that struck me was that... the funny things that happened where this was supposed to be artificial intelligence but it was more partnership between human designers of chess programs and the programs.
+Again, sometimes generating surprises or spending all this analysis of endgames to find the cases.

-Ken Thompson: There's very - the N game stuff, almost every program now that competes has those N games just buried in their tables, so that if they run into them they get the answer.
-Have - they're actually rarely useful, you never run into the N games in a real game.
+Ken Thompson: There's very - the endgame stuff -- almost every program now that competes has those endgames just buried in their tables, so that if they run into them they get the answer.
+Have - they're actually rarely useful, you never run into the endgames in a real game.

 Q: Now how is that?
-How usually you have an N game sooner or later, correct?
+Usually you have an endgame sooner or later, correct?